 The Johnstones placed 55th in the 2019 MSA Excellence in Eating Quality Top 100 for Queensland.

-results from the 2017-19 financial years, during which time the Johnstones achieved an average MSA Index of 58.23, almost two Index points higher than the Queensland average of 56.26.
+The awards assessed MSA compliance and Index results from the 2017-19 financial years, during which time the Johnstones achieved an average MSA Index of 58.23, almost two Index points higher than the Queensland average of 56.26.